COWBOY BOOT CARE

 How do you clean and condition cowboy boots?

 Use a clean cloth or paint brush to dislodge any dirt or debris from your boots.
 Be sure to brush all of the crevices, such as embroidery, patches, and pull straps.
-Then apply a high-quality leather cleaner to a soft cloth and clean the entire leather surface of your cowboy boots.
+Then apply a high-quality leather cleaner to a soft cloth and clean the entire leather surface of your cowboy boots - your choice in cowboy boot care products can really extend the life of your leather boots.
 Once your boots are clean, allow them to dry completely, then use a leather conditioner.

 How do you remove creases from leather cowboy boots?

-With enough wear, any natural leather will crease.
+With enough wear, any natural leather will crease, which is why cowboy boot leather care is so important.
 Creases in cowboy boots usually happen near the toe but can occur in other spots too.
 To remove the creases and make the leather smooth again, first stuff them with paper, T-shirts, socks, or whatever you have on hand, until the leather begins to expand.
 Then, using a blow dryer on the low heat setting, gently warm the leather for just a few seconds at a time and massage the creases out with your hands.
 If the leather is noticeably hot to the touch, you’ve used too much heat.
 Once the creases are gone or nearly gone, let your cowboy boots return to room temperature before taking out the stuffing.